muchemiphilip/muchemiphilip/README.md

 - 💼 &nbsp; Developer at Suluhisho Systems Limited.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Apache Kafka and System Design.
-- ✍️ &nbsp; Pursuing Graphic Design and as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Graphic Design and Academic Writing as hobbies/side hustles.
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.